wkh237/react-native-fetch-blob/README.md

 In `v0.5.0` we've added  `writeStream` and `readStream`, which allows your app read/write data from file path.
 This API creates a file stream, rather than convert whole data into BASE64 encoded string, it's handy when processing **large files**.

 When calling `readStream` method, you have to `open` the stream, and start to read data.
-When the file is large consider use an appropriate buffer size to reduce the native event dispatching overhead (see [Performance Tips](#user-content-performance-tips))
+When the file is large, consider use an appropriate `bufferSize` and `interval` to reduce the native event dispatching overhead (see [Performance Tips](#user-content-performance-tips))

 ```js
 let data = ''